*Part two of this series can be found here: https://www.rohadi.com/2017/leadership/evangelicalism-is-catastrophically-dead-and-cant-be-saved/*

 Evangelicals, specifically white evangelicals in America, are at a defining moment in their existence.
 Their association with the 45th President has become a detrimental identifier.
-The witness of the evangelical church is seen by outsiders as a vehement supporter of political party over Jesus.
-The result?
-There are few newcomers because no one is willing to associate with its current form.
+The witness of the evangelical church as a whole is seen by outsiders as being vehement supporters of political power over Jesus.
+The inevitable result?
+Newcomers become unwilling to associate with the contemporary movement.

-After the American election, evangelicalism is forever connected to the ideals of Trump, including: nationalism, guns, abortion, racism, walls, travel bans, transgender rights in the military, oppression of minorities, ‘very fine people’, etc. Not all evangelicals believe in these aspects, but the movement is associated with them.
+After the 2016 American election, evangelicalism will be forever connected to the ideals of Trump, including: nationalism, guns, abortion, racism, walls, travel bans, transgender rights in the military, oppression of minorities, ‘very fine people’, etc. Not all evangelicals believe in these aspects, but the mainstream media has connected the whole to these ideals.

-The warnings of decline are being ignored.
-As evangelicals triumphantly chastised liberal churches in the 60s and 70s for embracing secular liberalism (and their eventual decline), they have embraced what they mocked by chasing the allure of secular conservatism, and the decline will be as disasturous.
+The warnings of inevitable decline are falling on deaf ears.
+As evangelicals triumphantly chastised liberal churches in the 60s and 70s for embracing secular liberalism (and their eventual decline), they have embraced what they mocked by chasing the allure of secular conservatism, and the decline will be as disastrous.
 (Read this post in Fathommag for more on this subject.)